chris-j-akers/i8080-javascript/README.md

 ---
 # Description

-Briefly, this repo contains the following:
+This Repo contains the following:

 * An Intel 8080 CPU emulator written in JavaScript, plus various other components that can be used to build a virtual machine with the Intel 8080 as its processor.

 * A 'Space Invaders' emulator which uses the 8080 virtual machine components to run the original 1978 game ROM in a modern web browser using React (all client-side).
 To see this in action, visit: http://8080.cakers.io.

-* A 'CPU Diag' emulator that also runs on a the 8080 virtual machine components.
-'CPU Diag' is a piece of software written in 1980 by Kelly Smith of Microcosm Associates to test that the 8080 chip is in full working order.
-The version in this repo runs in a simple static website, but it does require a running web-server to use (albeit a simple one such as 'live-server' or `python -m SimpleHttpServer`).
+* A 'CPU Diag' emulator that also runs on the 8080 virtual machine components.
+'CPU Diag' is a piece of software written in 1980 by Kelly Smith of *Microcosm Associates*.
+It tests the 8080 chip is in full working order.
+The version in this repo runs in a simple static website, and requires a running web-server to use (albeit a small, simple one such as 'live-server' or `python -m SimpleHttpServer`).

-* Unit tests for nearly all of the 8080 operations in 'Mocha' format and the unit test generator Python app.
+* Unit tests for nearly all of the 8080 operations in 'Mocha' format
+* The Unit Test Generator App
 * An app to convert 8080 ROM binary files into JavaScript arrays of bytes.

 ---
 # 8080 Core Components

-In `/src/core`, the following JavaScript classes can be used to make-up a virtual machine that runs an 8080 CPU.
+In `/src/core`, the following JavaScript classes can be used to form a simple virtual machine with an 8080 CPU at its core.

 ## `i8080.js`

 The 8080 CPU component which emulates all 8080 operations and contains a few debug functions that output strings related to the current state of the CPU.
-It also contains a method for executing an 8080 program, including adjusting the program counter.
+It also contains a method for executing lines of 8080 binary commands (OpCodes).

 ## `mmu.js`

-A simple class used to store the RAM of the machine (in a `Number` `Array`) and provide an interface for reading and writing to that RAM.
+A simple class used to store the RAM of the machine (in a `Number` `Array`) and provide an interface for reading and writing to the RAM.

 ## `bus.js`

-A class used to connect the CPU, MMU and any added devices together.
+A class used to connect the CPU, MMU and any additional devices together.
 CPU operations that use RAM, for instance, only interact with the bus which passes the request to the `MMU`.

 Devices are added to `Read` and `Write` arrays in positions that reflect the ports they are hooked up to.
-For instance, the 'Space Invaders' custom bit-shift device (see below) is added to the `Read` array at positions `2` and `4` and the `Write` array at position `3`.
-These are the three ports it uses to communicate with the CPU via the `IN` and `OUT` opcodes.
+For instance, the 'Space Invaders' custom bit-shift device (see below) is added to the `Read` array at positions `2` and `4` and the `Write` array at position `3` because these are the three ports it uses to communicate with the CPU via the `IN` and `OUT` opcodes.

 ## `device.js`

 An abstract class that provides an interface for any device that needs to be connected to the bus.
 This just ensures each device provides a `Read()` and a `Write()` method.
+It can't be instantiated directly.

 ## Core Component Class Diagram

-The class diagram, below, shows the core components and how they're related to each other.
+Core components and their relationships are below.

 ![Core UML](/documentation/diagrams/uml-diagrams/core-uml.drawio.png)